algernon/Kaleidocode/01-on-the-wings-of-mr-butterfly/01-introductions.md

 landed on the birdbath, and exhausted, it exclaimed: "*Phew!
 This was a hard one.
-Thank you for your help, kids, Mr. Mouse will be very happy!*". "*Excuse me sir, but who are you, who is Mr. Mouse, what were you doing, and why, and what is this board and how can you talk and..." - they asked in tandem, many questions at the same time.
+Thank you for your help, kids, Mr. Mouse will be very happy!*". "*Excuse me sir, but who are you, who is Mr. Mouse, what were you doing, and why, and what is this board and how can you talk and...*" - they asked in tandem, many questions at the same time.

  ![Mr. Butterfly](mr-butterfly.png)